František Plánička: Slavia Prague

-In 1932, Slavia reached the semifinals of the Mitropa Cup.
+In 1929, Plánička helped Slavia reach the final of the Mitropa Cup, which they lost to Hungary's Újpest 7–3 on aggregate.
+Three years later, Slavia reached the semifinals of the 1932 Mitropa Cup.
 In the first leg, they beat Juventus 4–0; in the second leg, Juventus had a 2–0 lead after which, according to RSSSF, Slavia resorted to obstruction and time wasting, which extended to the stands to the point that spectators started throwing stones on the pitch; one of the projectiles hit Plánička, causing him a serious injury.
 Slavia abandoned the pitch and the game stopped, and this led to their disqualification from the tournament.

 Plánička also won six Bohemia cups (a domestic tournament) with Slavia, in 1926, 1927, 1928, 1930, 1932, and 1935.
 His only international title came in 1938, when his club finally won the Mitropa Cup.
+During his entire career, he played 1253 matches and let in 1073 goals, which means an average of 0.86 goals per game.